Working from home is great - in fact, it’s the dream working scenario for many people currently tackling the slog that is 9-5.

 Give yourself a treat

 Another suggestion from Quora users was to reward yourself.
-Not by eating an entire bar of Cadbury’s chocolate but maybe allow yourself to indulge a hobby - maybe 20 minutes of reading or make yourself a coffee.
+Not by eating an entire bar of Cadbury’s chocolate but maybe allow yourself to indulge in a hobby - maybe 20 minutes of reading or make yourself a coffee.

 According to PsychCentral, rewarding yourself is a proven method to boost motivation.
 Article author Gretchen Rubin enlightens us, ‘when we don’t get any treats, we begin to feel burned-out, depleted, and resentful.’